saisyam/microservices/dotnet/README.md

 ~$ cd sampleService
 ~$ dotnet run
 ```
-You can access the data from the URL, `http://localhost:5000/GithubUserInfo`.
-Currently the Github user is hardcoded to `saisyam`.
+You can access the data from the URL, `http://localhost:5000/GithubUserInfo?name=saisyam`.
+This will display my account information.